beasteers/node-red-contrib-ray-serve/README.md

 # Deploy Ray Serve Applications with NodeRed.

-> This is a prototype - I look forward to hearing feedback and ideas for improvements
+> This is a prototype - I look forward to hearing your experience, feedback, and ideas for improvements.

 Ray is a powerful distributed computing framework for Python that allows you to easily scale your applications.
 By pairing Ray with Node-RED, you can take advantage of Ray's distributed capabilities to handle large workloads and parallelize tasks, while leaving Node-RED to do what it does best - IO and lightweight data plumbing.